webtechnick/CakePHP-Facebook-Plugin/README.txt

        facebook login, and the facebook_id is not found in the User table, the component will attempt to create a new user from introspection on the Auth component.
 Turn this feature off by passing in 'createUser' => false when setting up the Connect component.
+2.0.2: New helper method getConfig() available within the FacebookInfo library.
+Use this to pull in facebook configurations
+       instead of trying to rely on loaded configuration files from other sources.

 Docs
 ==================